 The trouble is that I haven’t had good results with braiding two-person Japanese braids as a solo braider.
 That might be a next-step for me to try again at some point, but for this two-person braid I wanted to stick with the finger-held loop braiding that I’m more familiar with.

 Another approach some modern braiders have used for making traditional two-person braids as a solo braider is to use some kind of a “helping hands” device.
 This is something that can temporarily hold one set of loops (under tension) while the solo braider works with the other set.
 So the solo braider only holds the loops of one of the two hypothetical braiders at a time, and picks up and puts down two sets of loops in turn for each cycle of braiding.
 I’m not planning to try this, myself.
-I’m not good at building things, plus I don’t like the idea of having to do all that putting-down and picking-up.
+I like ‘no-equipment’ braiding (or maybe I’m just not patient enough to keep putting down and picking up loops from holders!).

 Masako Kinoshita has used a helping-hands device in making two-person braids as a solo braider, also Makiko Tada, and Chizuru Nishioka of Nishioka Armor Studio, Japan.
 See Chizuru Nishioka’s short article “Braid Making for the Replica of ‘Kozakura-kawaodoshi Yoroi'”, in L-MBRIC, Issue 9, 2006. (it’s the fifth article in the following link, scroll down to find it.) http://www.lmbric.net/n9/n9.html